All missing residents accounted for after Texas tornadoes

 "It is really catastrophic to see how much damage there is," Foster said.
 "You can really tell the powerful force of this storm."

-The tornado, which brought winds of up to 200 miles per hour (320 km per hour), was rated an EF4 by the National Weather Service (NWS), the second-most powerful level for such a storm.
+The tornado, which brought winds of up to 200 miles per hour, was rated an EF4 by the National Weather Service (NWS), the second-most powerful level for such a storm.

+The NWS said there were reports of 10 tornadoes touching down in the area.

-The weather service said on Friday that 16 tornadoes struck North Texas during the outbreak.
-The strongest one hit Granbury, a town of 8,000 people about 35 miles southwest of Dallas-Fort Worth.
+Granbury, a town of 8,000 people about 35 miles (55 km) southwest of Dallas-Fort Worth, took the hardest hit.

-On Friday, in the Rancho Brazos neighborhood of Granbury, cars sat upside down, windows of homes were shattered and plastic bags and sheet metal were stuck in trees.

-In that entire neighborhood of 110 homes, there is no water or electricity, so even residents of homes that were not damaged won't be able to live there for awhile, officials said.

-Texas Governor Rick Perry surveyed the devastation on Friday and met with survivors.
+Texas Governor Rick Perry was scheduled to survey the devastation by air on Friday, his office said.

-"A tornado can turn your life upside down, literally," Perry told reporters.

-Rancho Brazos resident Tiffany Mayes, who was at work when the emergency sirens went off, said that all she had were the clothes and shoes she was wearing that night.

-When her sister took her to Walmart to buy a change of clothes and some toiletries, a man behind her in the checkout lane heard her talking about her loss.
-After she checked out, he handed her a $100 gift card and hugged her, she said.

-"It's a good place to live," she said.
-"These are good folks."

-(Additional reporting by Marice Richter in Dallas; Writing by Corrie MacLaggan; Editing by Greg McCune, Sofina Mirza-Reid, Kevin Gray, Andrew Hay, Cynthia Johnston and Lisa Shumaker)
+(Additional reporting by Marice Richter.; Writing by Corrie MacLaggan; Editing by Greg McCune, Sofina Mirza-Reid, Kevin Gray and Andrew Hay)